Migrating from Prefect 1 to Prefect 2¶

 If you want to switch your backend to use Prefect Cloud for an easier production-level managed experience, Prefect profiles let you quickly connect to your workspace.

 In Prefect 1, there are several confusing ways you could implement

 caching.
 Prefect 2 resolves those ambiguities by providing a single

 cache_expiration, allowing you to define arbitrary caching mechanisms — no more confusion about whether you need to use

 cache_validator, or file-based caching using

-A similarly confusing concept in Prefect 1.0 was distinguishing between a functional and imperative API.
+A similarly confusing concept in Prefect 1 was distinguishing between the functional and imperative APIs.
 This distinction caused ambiguities with respect to how to define state dependencies between tasks.
-Prefect 1.0 users were often unsure whether they should use the functional
+Prefect 1 users were often unsure whether they should use the functional

 upstream_tasks keyword argument or the imperative methods such as

-Migrations are hard, we know that.
-We encourage you to take it step-by-step and experiment with the new features as you see fit.
+We know migrations can be tough.
+We encourage you to take it step-by-step and experiment with the new features.

 To make the migration process easier for you: